JUNE 6, 2022

 How to Understand You Need Discovery: Top Criteria

-In general, all projects require it.
-But if you’re still hesitating, see if your business endeavour falls within the following characteristics:
+In general, all projects require a software product development discovery phase.
+But if you’re still hesitating, see if your business endeavor falls within the following characteristics:

 - It’s complex.
 In such a case, you’ll hardly be able to define a scope of work and project requirements.
 You should have relevant expertise and technical skills to do that.